confluentinc/operator-earlyaccess/ccloud-integration/README.rst

 Provide authentication credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create a Kubernetes secret object for Zookeeper, Kafka, and Control Center.
+Create a Kubernetes secret object for Confluent Cloud Kafka access.

    This secret object contains file based properties.
 These files are in the format that each respective Confluent component requires for authentication